code-professor/tiktok-report-tool/README.md

 TIKTOK

-DISCLAIMER: The method you're about to learn should be used responsibly and I am not responsible for any unethical banning you make through my method
+DISCLAIMER: This method you're about to learn should be used responsibly and I am not responsible for any unethical banning you make through my method

 Remember: I am codeprofessor > https://t.me/+7kypF_oWo5xhOGY0